microsponsors/registry-contract/README.md

 # Microsponsors Proof-of-Content Registry Contract

-On-chain registry that maps Microsponsors user content to their Ethereum address.
+On-chain registry that maps Microsponsors user DNS domain to their Ethereum address.
 Functionally, this is a whitelist that will be integrated into our onboarding flow.
 It will ensure that only verified users are transacting.

 Boilerplate source code is more or less copied/ compiled from [0x's Whitelist.sol example contract](https://github.com/0xProject/0x-monorepo/blob/development/contracts/exchange/contracts/examples/Whitelist.sol)